-In this day and age where speed and immediateness are in such high demand, think Amazon Prime, it should be no surprise that the same is expected from websites.
-If the website built for your business office is slow your users will bounce and search for another more responsive alternative.
-So you might be wondering, well, how fast does it need to be and what can be done to get it there.
+In this day and age where speed and immediateness are in such high demand, think Amazon Prime; it should be no surprise that the same is expected from websites.
+If the website built for your business office is slow, your users will bounce and search for another more responsive alternative.
+So you might be wondering how fast it needs to be and what can be done to get it there.

 - 1-3 Second Page Load Time – 32% bounce rate increase

 - 1-5 Second Page Load Time – 90% bounce rate increase

 - 1-6 Second Page Load Time – 106% bounce rate increase

 - 1-10 Second Page Load Time – 123% bounce rate increase

 This clearly shows that for your small business website to perform optimally and provide a good user experience, at least when it comes to speed, it needs to load in under 3 seconds.

 , with the constant push for increased user experience levels, Google has included page speed as a ranking factor on desktop websites since 2010 and mobile sites as of July 2018.